Updated June 3, 2026

 The Purpose of Foster Care vs. Adoption

 Adoption and foster care have two different purposes.
-Foster care aims to provide support for families that are unable to care for the children themselves.
+Foster care aims to provide support for families that are unable to care for their children themselves.
 While children are cared for in a foster home, parents often receive training, support, and resources designed to help them reunite with their children.
 Adoption, on the other hand, occurs when a child’s biological parents are no longer able to care for them for any reason.
 It provides a permanent home for the child or children.

 Once a child is adopted, all decisions are made by the adoptive parents.
 They have the same rights to make critical decisions for their child that they would if they had given birth to them.
 Making decisions for children in foster care, however, can prove more complicated.
 The biological parents often have the right to make key decisions about the child’s overall health and well-being.
 In addition, social workers and even the court system may need to aid in some decision-making.